 [Meets the Core Curriculum Requirement for mathematics.]
-A study of exponential, polynomial, rational, logarithmic, and trigonometric functions, inequalities and graphing.
-This course prepares students for Calculus.
-Not available for credit if a higher level or higher numbered math has been taken.
-This course does satisfy the pre-requisite for entrance into Calculus I.
+A study of linear, quadratic, exponential, polynomial, rational, and logarithmic functions with applications to problems in mathematics, science, and business.
+This course prepares students for Calculus I. Not available for credit if a higher level or higher numbered math has been taken.

-Prerequisite: SAT MATH score of 500/RSAT MATH score of 530/ACT MATH score of 22, or minimum of two years of high school algebra with a grade of "B-"or above or equivalent, or MATH 1003 Intermediate Algebra with a grade of at least "C"; or successful completion of a math placement test for Precalculus.
+Prerequisite: SAT MATH score of 500/RSAT MATH score of 530/ACT MATH score of 22, or a minimum two years of high school algebra with a grade of "B-"or above or equivalent, or MATH 1003 Intermediate Algebra with a grade of at least "C"; or successful completion of a math placement test for Pre-Calculus.